Furnivall Sculling Club

 Furnivall Sculling Club is a rowing club based on the Tideway in Hammersmith, London.
 It was called Hammersmith Sculling Club until 1946.
 It was founded in 1896 by Frederick Furnivall, after whom the riverside Furnivall Gardens a few metres away are named.
-For its initial five years, in the reign of Queen Victoria, the club was for females only and is widely considered to have had the world's first female rowing team (crew).
-Furnivall has also admitted males since 1901.
+For its initial five years, in the reign of Queen Victoria, the club was for women only and is widely considered to have had the world's first female rowing team (crew).
+Furnivall has also admitted men since 1901.
 The club colours are a precise pallette: myrtle and old gold.

 History

 The club was founded by and is named after Frederick Furnivall (when he was 71, in April 1896).
 It was at the time called the Hammersmith Sculling Club for Girls.
 Given his passionate opposition to discrimination, he wanted to break into the man's world of river sport, by building a club for women.

 In 1901, men were admitted to full membership, and the name was changed to Furnivall Sculling Club for Girls and Men.
 However until 1946 the captaincy was restricted to female members in honour of the founding premise.
 After his death in 1910 the club honoured his memory by celebrating 'The Doctor's Birthday' for many years.
 Two female-only British rowing clubs exist: Barnes Bridge (which share premises with what was a men-only club) and Weybridge Ladies.